Pension tax calculator 2019-20

 Of course, many people don't do this - as it would land you with a huge tax bill.
 In fact, you'd need to cash in a pension worth £415,000 to buy a £288,000 supercar, paying enough tax to buy the Treasury a Porsche (£126,000).

-So, Which? has created a calculator to show you how much tax you’ll pay in the 2018-19 tax year if you take your whole pot, or a chunk of it as a lump sum, with a mind to taking other lump sums in future.
-You can also see how your bill will change after 6 April 2019.
+So, Which? has created a calculator to show you how much tax you’ll pay in the 2019-20 tax year if you take your whole pot, or a chunk of it as a lump sum, with a mind to taking other lump sums in future.
+You can also see your expected bill for 2018-19, if you accessed your pension that year.
+If you file a tax return, then your 2018-19 self-assessment must be done by 31 January 2020.

 How much tax do I pay on a pension lump sum?